Robin-WZQ/AMDET/README.md

 ### Backdoor Detection🔎

-> Scan the model to judge if is backdoored or not.
+> Scan the model to judge if it is backdoored or not.
 >
 > If it is backdoored, return the pseudo-trigger embedding and its target.